Ken Masters: Gameplay

-Ken and Ryu shared the same moves despite their different races as a symbol of being rivals and fellow students but was given a more competitive personality than Ryu.
+Ken and Ryu shared the same moves despite their different races as a symbol of being rivals and fellow students.
+However, Ken was given a more competitive personality than Ryu.
 The special technique Hadouken (波動拳, hadōken) energy wave attack was based on the wave motion gun from the titular spacecraft in the sci-fi anime series Space Battleship Yamato, which Nishiyama watched during the seventies.
 Ken and Ryu's other two techniques from the first Street Fighter game, Shoryuken (昇龍拳, Shōryūken) and Tatsumaki Senpukyaku (竜巻旋風脚) were inspired by actual martial arts moves, which were exaggerated for the character.
 These three moves were reused in Street Fighter IV by master Gouken but stronger based on Kamei's desire to make the master more skilled in comparison.
 Ken and Ryu develop stronger versions of the Hadoken due to a desire of Akira Nishitani and Akira Yasuda in regards to the size of the move in Street Fighter II.
 Shoei Okano animated the new Hadoken.
 The Karate duo which coined the term Shotokan for sharing the same moves and similar designs.
 Shotokans were created in other franchises and more in Street Fighter follow ups.
 This includes the antagonistic Akuma, the young Sakura Kasugano and the parody character Dan Hibiki.

 Producer Yoshiki Okamoto noted that Ken ended up being far more powerful than Ryu in Street Fighter II despite having the same special moves.
 During testing locations, Capcom noticed the North American player had more victories.
 Although the staff had to say in interviews that the duo were equals, there was a cheat that made Ken stronger.
 This was due to a mechanic called Core.
 The way special moves were performed in 1991 gave characters a fragment of time they were more vulnerable.
 Because Capcom realized the mistake cause by Core, they removed it from the video game except Ryu.
 This was caused by a difference in the formation of the Shoryuken that left Ryu altered whereas Ken kept strong enough to perform two special moves in a row.
 This resulted in Ken being the stronger of the Karate duo.
 Despite being an aggressive character, Ken is unnotable for aerial combat, making him weaker to Dhalsim, Sagat and Guile in this occasion.
 He becomes more offensive with the Alpha series.
 For Street Fighter III, Capcom, had planned to add more moves for Ken, but his special was already qualified as Shoryuken so strong, he kind of became a "one-trick pony character".
 Even if players had problems with him, he was still strong enough to defeat several other characters.
 Capcom noted Ken and Ryu have a more American style of Karate, so they created fellow fighter Makoto to have a more Japanese style.
 They tried to make her moveset and controls reflect that, too.
 Ken remained as one of the most requested characters in location tests of the games.